uurvrl/DataScience-And-ML-Projects-with-Python/README.md

 # PythonProjects
-Python Projects, each project contains the questions itself and codes that I used to solve.
+My Python Projects, each project contains the case itself and codes that I used to solve.